 Closing Pressure

 It is also known as ‘reseat’ pressure.
-The closing pressure of a PRV is the value of decreasing inlet pressure at which the poppet of the PRV re-establishes a firm contact with the seat.
+The closing pressure of a PRV is the value of decreasing inlet pressure at which the poppet of the PRV re-establishes firm contact with the seat.

 Overpressure